 Equation (4) is an advection formula that is similar to Eq.
-(1) with the non-advection function $\hat{h}(x,t)$ on the right-hand
+(1) with the non-advection function $\hat{h}(x,t)$ in the right-hand side, which is solved using a time-splitting procedure similar to those used in Eqs.
+(2) and (3):